sbalani/Phantom-cog/README.md

 <p>

 ## 🔥 Latest News!
-* May 27, 2025: 🎉 We have released the Phantom-Wan-14B model, a more powerful Subject-to-Video model.
+* May 27, 2025: 🎉 We have released the Phantom-Wan-14B model, a more powerful Subject-to-Video generation model.
 * Apr 23, 2025: 😊 Thanks to [ComfyUI-WanVideoWrapper](https://github.com/kijai/ComfyUI-WanVideoWrapper/tree/dev) for adapting ComfyUI to Phantom-Wan-1.3B.
 Everyone is welcome to use it!
 * Apr 21, 2025: 👋 Phantom-Wan is coming!
 We adapted the Phantom framework into the [Wan2.1](https://github.com/Wan-Video/Wan2.1) video generation model.
 The inference codes and checkpoint have been released.
 * Apr 10, 2025: We have updated the [full version](https://arxiv.org/pdf/2502.11079v2) of the Phantom paper, which now includes more detailed descriptions of the model architecture and dataset pipeline.